 - Edmunds Tips & Advice – Offers free tips on purchasing new or used vehicles, vehicle insurance, financing, maintenance, etc.

 - Federal Trade Commission – Automobiles – Offers free advice on purchasing, leasing and renting vehicles, comparing fuel mileage and conserving fuel.
+The FTC also offers videos with important tips for each stage of the car-buying process.
+These mobile-friendly videos cover: Spotting Deceptive Car Ads, Financing a Car, and Understanding Car Add-ons.

 - National Automobile Dealers Association Guides – Information for new and used car buyers, including buyers’ guides and price quotes by region.